proteinreport/proteinreport.org/content/events/cultured-meat-symposium-0/index.md

 weight: 5000
 uuid: 11302
 ---
-<p>The 6th edition of the Cultured Meat Symposium returns to Downtown San Francisco this November 2-3, 2023.</p>
+The 6th edition of the Cultured Meat Symposium returns to Downtown San Francisco this November 2-3, 2023.

-<p>The themes of Product Development and Manufacturing highlight the need for the cultured meat industry to focus on scaling up production, developing high-quality outputs, and ensuring accessibility of cultured meat products to create a global impact on food systems and sustainability.</p>
+The themes of Product Development and Manufacturing highlight the need for the cultured meat industry to focus on scaling up production, developing high-quality outputs, and ensuring accessibility of cultured meat products to create a global impact on food systems and sustainability.